Are You Trying to Perfect Your Golf Swing ?

 Please consider this question for a moment.

-The evidence would suggest not.
+Logical reasoning based on the evidence would suggest not.

 At least not until you have realised and fully understood what causes a golfer to tighten up and lose their timing, or to self sabotage when a good score beckons.

-Understanding the way your beliefs give rise to thoughts and behaviour is the underlying key to unlock everything you are looking for.
+Understanding the way your beliefs give rise to thoughts and behaviour is the master key to unlock everything you are looking for.
 It will allow your mind to clear, helping you to play your best golf more often.
 It will change the way you learn, fix or refine your golf swing.